Understand Your Stress Pattern: How Each Dosha Responds to Stress

 How Ayurveda and Yoga Build Stress Resilience

-Resilience is your ability to adapt, bounce back, and stay steady in facing challenges.
+Resilience is your ability to adapt, bounce back, and stay steady when facing challenges.

-It’s not about eliminating stress altogether, which isn’t possible anyway, but about supporting yourself through it and changing your approach to it.
+It’s not about eliminating stress, which isn’t possible anyway, but about supporting yourself through it and changing your approach to it.

 And here’s the best part—it doesn’t have to be complicated.
 Simple, consistent practices make the biggest difference.